 Making natural orange bird feeders for our feathered friends is super easy.
-Every winter, when the yard looks drab, I love to make orange bird feeders for yard ornaments and, of course, to feed the birds.
+Every winter, when the yard looks drab, I love to make orange bird feeders for yard ornaments and feed the birds.

-We live in Florida, so we have extra birds visiting our yard in the winter, so these adorable feeders provide much-needed fuel for the birds.
-In addition, we have some of the bird feeders placed close to our handmade birdhouses, so they are convenient for nesting birds.
+We live in Florida, so we have extra birds visiting our yard in the winter.
+These adorable feeders provide much-needed fuel for the birds.
+In addition, some of the feeders are placed close to our handmade birdhouses, which is convenient for nesting birds.

 How to Make an Orange Bird Feeder